Sheryl Emmons

 Under the Equality Act 2010 service providers have a duty to make reasonable adjustments to ensure that individuals with disabilities can access their service.
 You can read more about reasonable adjustments to help you to access services on the CAB website.

 Regrettably, the dimensions and placement of the door pose challenges for wheelchair access to the restroom facilities.
-As an alternative, the wheelchair can be left outside to facilitate access to the restroom on the ground floor.
+Wheelchairs can be left outside to facilitate access to the restroom on the ground floor.
+My therapy room is wheelchair friendly

 Online platforms